Trump Says Mueller Report ‘Could Not Have Been Better’ For Him

-Donald Trump met with Senate Republicans for their weekly policy lunch and as he arrived at the event, he told reporters that he believed the Mueller report “could not have been better.”
-It’s the most straightforward statement on the report yet from the president revealing that he believes the report is a clear win for him and his allies.
+Donald Trump recently met with Senate Republicans for their weekly policy lunch, and as he arrived at the event, he told reporters that he believed the Mueller report “could not have been better.”
+It’s the most straightforward statement on the report yet from the president, revealing that he believes the report is a clear win for him and his allies.

 “The Mueller report was great.
 It could not have been better,” he said, according to CBS News.